laurengyn/mcb185_homework/participation.md

  	+ Attended class Tuesday
   	+ Introduced myself to Namra
 	+ Answered my classmate's question on basics of the class (he joined added the class late)
+	+ Did Unit 0 Assessment on Tuesday with Sohail Khan
 - Week 4
 - Week 5
 - Week 6